Platform-OS/platformos-check/docs/checks/form_authenticity_token.md

 </form>
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 FormAuthenticityToken:
   enabled: true
 ```

-## When Not To Use It
+## Disabling This Check

-There should be no cases where disabling this rule is necessary.
+Disabling this check is not recommended.

 ## Version

-This check has been introduced in PlatformOS Check 0.4.6.
+This check has been introduced in platformOS Check 0.4.6.

 ## Resources